yasirkula/UnitySimplePatchTool/README.md

 - import **SimplePatchTool.unitypackage** to your project
 - in **Edit-Project Settings-Player**, change **Api Compatibility Level** to **.NET 2.0** or higher (i.e. don't use *.NET 2.0 Subset*)
 - *(optional)* in **Edit-Project Settings-Player**, enable **Run In Background** so that SimplePatchTool can continue running while the application is minimized/not focused
-- you can now use **Window-Simple Patch Tool** to [create/update patches, sign/verify xml files and generate RSA key pair](https://github.com/yasirkula/SimplePatchTool/wiki):
+- you can now use **Window-Simple Patch Tool** to [create projects, generate patches and so on](https://github.com/yasirkula/SimplePatchTool/wiki):

 ![editor_window](Images/editor-window.png)

 ### Updating Dll's

-This plugin uses SimplePatchTool's **SimplePatchToolCore** and **SimplePatchToolSecurity** modules without any modifications; so, if you want, you can make any changes to [these modules](https://github.com/yasirkula/SimplePatchTool), rebuild them and replace the dll files at *Plugins/SimplePatchTool/DLL* with their updated versions.
+This plugin uses SimplePatchTool's **SimplePatchToolCore** and **SimplePatchToolSecurity** modules without any modifications; so, if you want, you can make any changes to [these modules](https://github.com/yasirkula/SimplePatchTool), rebuild them and replace the dll files at *Plugins/SimplePatchTool/DLL* with the updated ones.

 ### Unity-specific Changes